Albertzue/learning_notes/aws/ANS/keypoint.md

+The mirrored traffic isalways sent using UDP encapsulation

 1. A: Register the receiver ENIs to the multicast group.
 2. D: Associate the receiver subnets with the multicast domain.
 3. E: Allow the sender's UDP traffic in the receiver’s security group.